 - > Vaping, smoking, use of e-Cigarettes and/or banned substances (as defined earlier in policy) - Serious aggression and/or disrespect towards a staff member - Serious breach of AUP - Fighting - Seriously threatening or intimidating behaviour - Provoking/initiating a fight - Use of foul language - > Theft or deliberate damage to school property - Graffiti - Tampering with or damaging any Health and Safety equipment/devices/fixtures.
-This is also a criminal offence - > Repeated infraction of school rules and/or total defiance of Principal or Deputy Principal - > Non-attendance at a Rang Feabhais (Friday afternoon or Saturday morning detention) - Possession of drugs (as defined in the CDL Substance Misuse Policy to) and/or banned substances subject to further investigation and/or a Board of Management consideration of case - Supplying drugs and/or banned substances (as defined in the CDL Substance Misuse Policy to anyone) subject to further investigation and/or a Board of Management consideration of case - Any action that increases the risk of introducing, contracting or spreading any infectious disease.
-This includes but is not limited to: spitting, coughing at a person, sneezing at a person, etc. - Repeated driving and/or parking of a car/electric vehicle by a CDL student on the Ashbourne Education Campus.
+This is also a criminal offence - > Repeated infraction of school rules and/or total defiance of Principal or Deputy Principal - > Non-attendance at a Rang Feabhais (Friday afternoon or Saturday morning detention) - Possession of drugs (as defined in the CDL Substance Misuse Policy to) and/or banned substances subject to further investigation and/or a Board of Management consideration of case - Supplying drugs and/or banned substances (as defined in the CDL Substance Misuse Policy to anyone) subject to further investigation and/or a Board of Management consideration of case - Any action that increases the risk of introducing, contracting, or spreading any infectious disease.
+This includes but is not limited to: spitting, coughing at a person, sneezing at a person, etc. - Repeated driving and/or parking of a car/electric vehicle by a CDL student on the Ashbourne Education Campus - > Not ceasing with bullying behaviour despite direct instruction to do so (online and/or offline) - Assault - Being in a toilet cubicle with another student(s).